 Pain can affect your quality of life, your mood, your ability to function and move, your appetite, and your sleep.
 So it’s important that pain be treated.
 Don’t believe the common assumption that because cancer is a serious disease, some level of pain is to be expected and accepted.

-Palliative, or supportive, care is a team-based approach in which a group of professionals -- including doctors, nurses, social workers, psychiatrists, dieticians, and chaplains -- focuses on relieving the pain, anxiety, and stress that cancer can cause.
+Palliative, or supportive, care is a team-based approach in which a group of professionals -- including doctors, nurses, social workers, psychiatrists, dietitians, and chaplains -- focuses on relieving the pain, anxiety, and stress that cancer can cause.
 Palliative care doesn’t fight cancer, but it does ease pain and improve quality of life in many situations.

 Palliative care isn’t the same as hospice care.
 Hospice care is reserved for people facing the end of life, usually within 6 months.
 Palliative care is for anyone who needs help dealing with the physical pain, stress, and anxiety a serious illness can cause.
 Still, many people in hospice receive palliative care.